marinaring/E155-lab3/README.md

-This is the code for my Lab 2 in Microprocessor systems.
-In this lab, I learn how to implement time multiplexing on an FPGA in order to reduce the number of I/O outputs.
+This is the code for my Lab 3 in Microprocessor systems.
+In this lab, I learned how to combine my multiplexed display from Lab 2 with a matrix keypad input.